mozilla/testpilot/docs/development/testing.md

 To lint the addon, run `npm run lint` in the addon directory.
 The migration process should be fairly straightforward, since it mostly entails replacing ' with ".

+To lint only one file in the frontend, run eslint inside the testpilot directory:

+    ./node_modules/.bin/eslint [path/to/file.js]

+To lint only one file in the addon, run eslint inside the addon directory:

+    ./node_modules/.bin/eslint -c ../.eslintrc [path/to/file.js]

 [source]: https://dxr.mozilla.org/mozilla-central/source/tools/lint/eslint/eslint-plugin-mozilla
 [bug]: https://github.com/mozilla/testpilot/issues/3119